Sakina Abdou, Mariam Rezaei & Kobe Van Cauwenberghe

 “I’m writing a piece of chamber music.
 Thought I might call it The Simultaneity Principle.
 [Several] instruments each playing an independent cyclic theme; no melodic causality; the forward process entirely in the relationship of the parts.
 It makes a lovely harmony.

 Shevek’s theory challenges traditional ideas of sequential causality, suggesting that past, present, and future are all happening simultaneously, though human perception can only experience them sequentially.
-I took this musical reference as a starting point to write a collection of melodies with this trio of turntables, saxophone and guitar in mind, allowing space for improvisation, co-creation and experimentation.
+I took this musical reference as a starting point to write a collection of compositions with this trio of turntables, saxophone and guitar in mind, allowing space for improvisation, co-creation and experimentation.
 The turntables represent the cyclical process of time, melodic and harmonic movement in the guitar and saxophone creates sequential linearity.
 But these roles are never set.
 As a hybrid trio the musicians operate between cycles and sequences, lines and circles, past - present and future all at once, non-linearity as default yet all in one simultaneous forward process.